 The first cobbled climb appears 57.4 kilometres before the line.
 The Stationsberg is merely 700 metres at 3.2% and shortly after the top the route continues on the flat cobbles of the Mariaborrestraat.
 With almost 50 kilometres remaining the riders enter a tricky section with Kapelberg (750 metres at 7.1%) and the cobbled duo Paterberg (400 metres at 12.9%) and Oude Kwaremont (2.2 kilometres at 4%) in quick succession.

-Still three hurdles left and the riders tackle them within 12 kilometres.
-With almost 32 kilometres remaining the climb up the Karnemelkbeekstraat (1.5 kilometres at 4.9%) makes way for 2 kilometres of cobbles at the Varent and little later the last ‘helling’ appears.
-The Tiegemberg is sloping for 1 kilometer at an average gradient of 5.6%, while the steepest sector is 9%.
+Still three hurdles left and the riders tackle them within a 12 kilometres frame.
+Firstly, the Karnemelkbeekstraat (1.5 kilometres at 4.9%) appears with 33.5 kilometres remaining.
+The climb makes way for 2 kilometres of cobbles at the Varent before the last ‘helling’, Tiegemberg, slopes 1 kilometre at 5.6%, while the steepest sector is 9%.
 A short descent leads to 19 flat kilometres to the line.

 Click on the images to zoom